subsquid/docs/docs/solana-indexing/network-api/solana-api.md

    - Observe that we received the data up to and including block 241974599. **Note:** the last block of the batch will be returned even if it has no matching data.

 6. To get the rest of the data, update the current height to 241974600 and go to step 3.
    - Note how the worker URL you're getting while repeating step 3 occasionally points to a different host than before.
-This is how data storage and reads are distributed across the Subsquid Network.
+This is how data storage and reads are distributed across the SQD Network.

 7. Repeat steps 3 through 6 until the dataset height of 243004249 reached.